 Iran is a major transit route for narcotics coming from the neighbouring countries of Afghanistan and Pakistan but destined for Europe, Central Asia and the Gulf region.
-There are an estimated 2mn drug users in Iran, with around 200,000 said to be injecting themselves intravenously.
+There is an estimated total of 2mn drug users in Iran, with around 200,000 said to be injecting themselves intravenously.
 Medical experts fear that the country is facing an explosion of HIV/AIDS cases, with the government urgently focusing on the resources for the discovery of effective treatments to combat the disease.

 In a positive development, the authorities are attempting to address the problem.
 Currently, around 1.2mn people are tested annually in Iran for HIV/AIDS.
 Testing includes those deemed high-risk or who travel frequently abroad.
-Patients receive ARVs free of charge, a policy that will be sustainable as long as the number of cases remains low.
+Patients receive anti-retroviral drugs free of charge, a policy that will be sustainable as long as the number of cases remains low.
 In early 2008, the government also began distributing a controversial IMOD (immuno-modulator drug) herbal remedy to AIDS patients.